Tye845/energy_efficient_scheduling/README.md

 ## Files
 - `pa3.py` – Main program implementing all four scheduling algorithms.
 - `input1.txt`, `input2.txt` – Sample input workloads.
-- `run_all.py` – Convenience script that runs `pa3.py` with every required combination of inputs and modes, saving the output to separate files.
+- `run_all.py` – Convenience script that runs `pa3.py` with every required combination of inputs and modes, printing and saving the output to separate files.
 - `out_input*_*.txt` – Generated simulation results.
 - `out_input*_*.stderr.txt` – Optional error logs (only created if a run outputs to stderr).